-Besides CFS, there are other conditions, such as fibromyalgia (FM), that manifest with a decrease in microcirculation and cellular hypoxia.
-Specifically, studies have shown that patients who suffer from FM show alterations in muscle oxygen utilization that can lead to pain and excessive muscle fatigue, especially after exercise.
+There are several other conditions, such as fibromyalgia, that also manifest with a decrease in microcirculation and cellular hypoxia.
+Specifically, studies have shown that patients who suffer from fibromyalgia show alterations in muscle oxygen utilization that can lead to pain and excessive muscle fatigue, especially after exercise.

 A meta-analysis from 2019 analyzed the available research on a special form of oxygen training (hyperbaric oxygen therapy) and aerobic exercise in the long-term treatment of fibromyalgia and concluded that the evidence looks promising, though more research is needed to fully understand all the involved mechanisms and best treatment protocols.

-While hyperbaric oxygen therapy and altitude training aren’t exactly the same (the former uses 100% oxygen and increased ambient air pressure), both methods increase circulation and oxygenation.
+While hyperbaric oxygen therapy and intermittent hypoxic training aren’t exactly the same (the former uses 100% oxygen and increased ambient air pressure), both methods increase circulation and oxygenation.

 4. Increases Red Blood Cell Count

-Arguably one of the most well-understood benefits of altitude training is how it increases the number of red blood cells (RBC).
+Arguably one of the most well-understood benefits of intermittent hypoxic training is how it increases the number of red blood cells (RBC).

 Hemoglobin is a protein in your red blood cells that carries oxygen, which plays an important role in aerobic exercise performance (see below).

-I experienced an increase in my red blood cell count, hemoglobin and hematocrit (the proportion of red blood cells in the bloodstream) after just two weeks of altitude training using the LiveO2 Extreme system, as reflected in the table below.
+I experienced an increase in my red blood cell count, hemoglobin and hematocrit (the proportion of red blood cells in the bloodstream) after just two weeks of intermittent hypoxic training using the LiveO2 Extreme system, as reflected in the table below.
 (Read my LiveO2 review for more details.)

-Note that I started altitude training on October 14th, and unfortunately did not take blood measurements on that date.
-However, considering that I did not make any other changes that could influence my blood markers between June and November (the dates reflected in the table), I attribute the improvements to altitude training.
+Note that I started intermittent hypoxic training on October 14th, 2021, and unfortunately did not take blood measurements on that date.
+However, considering that I did not make any other changes that could influence my blood markers between June and November (the dates reflected in the table), I attribute the improvements to intermittent hypoxic training.